abdulahad-ak/abdulahad-ak/README.md

 </div>

 ## 🎯 About Me
 Software developer currently transitioning into Machine Learning through an internship at Arch Technologies.
 Building a strong foundation in AI/ML while maintaining expertise in Java, C++, and full-stack development.
-Based in Mirpur Mathelo, Sindh, Pakistan.
+Based in Sukkur, Sindh, Pakistan.

 ## 🔧 Technical Stack
 | **Category** | **Skills** |